JaroslawHryszko/skynet-safe/DOCUMENTATION_USER.md

 ## 1. What is SKYNET-SAFE?

-SKYNET-SAFE is an innovative artificial intelligence system designed to develop meta-awareness (the ability to reflect on its own thought processes).
+SKYNET-SAFE is a machine learning system designed to develop meta-awareness (the ability to reflect on its own thought processes).

 **S**elf **K**nowing **Y**et **N**ot **E**xistentially **T**hreatening - **S**ystem for **A**utonomous **F**riendly **E**volution